---Do you work track meets at different levels and sometimes wonder if a certain rule is a high school, NCAA

 WMA) rule differences.

-field events, horizontal jumps, vertical jumps, throwing events, race walks and record requirements.)
-For this
+events, horizontal jumps, vertical jumps, throwing events, race walks and record requirements.)
+For this reason,

-reason, one can find a particular rule almost instantly by simply scanning the appropriate category.
-The actual
+one can find a particular rule almost instantly by simply scanning the appropriate category.
+The actual rule number

-rule number is cited next to each rule so the book can be used as an index for all four rulebooks.
-Included are
+is cited next to each rule so the book can be used as an index for all four rulebooks.
+Included are up-to-date

-The 2023 edition will ship in January.
-It has over 200 changes from the 2022 edition, an indoor hurdles chart, implements charts, time limits, and a tie-breaking section on a single page.
+The 2026 edition will be shipped in January 2026.
+It has over 400 changes from the 2025 edition, an indoor hurdles chart, implements charts, time limits, and a tie-breaking section on a single page.
 Six or more orders to the same address get free shipping---an $18 or more savings!
-Order on-line at: jim.hanley.cc
+Order on-line at: http://jim.hanley.cc

 to: